Owners who have not spayed their pup need to know when their female dog will come into season.

 The average cycle length is fourteen to twenty-one days, give or take a few days, with younger dogs usually on the lower end of that time frame.

-When a female dog’s cycle begins, they will start to bleed from the vulva.
+When a female dog’s cycle begins, it will start to bleed from the vul.va.

-At the start, this will be nothing more than a few drops, but the flow will steadily increase, and the vulva will become swollen.
+The blood will be nothing more than a few drops at the start, but the flow will steadily increase, and the vul.va will become swollen.

 Female dog owners need to be incredibly vigilant during these three weeks.

-Interaction with male dogs needs to be restricted, and owners should have their female dog in their sights at all times.
+Interaction with male dogs needs to be restricted, and owners should have their females dogs in their sights at all times.

 That means NOT leaving her out in the backyard alone, even if you have a well-constructed, high fence.

 Dogs of both sexes will go to extreme lengths to get at one another during this period.

 Calm female dogs that are usually happy to stay in their yards will climb fences and find ways to get to a male.